 Closed from 2000-2008, the Villa Zorayda Museum has undergone an extensive renovation and is once again open to the public as a museum.
-On the National Register of Historic Places, it was built in 1883 as the winter residence of Franklin Webster Smith utilizing his method of construction of poured concrete and crushed coquina shell.
-It is built 1/10th the scale of a section of the Alhambra Palace in Granada, Spain.
+On the National Register of Historic Places, the building was built in 1883 as the winter residence of Franklin Webster Smith utilizing his method of construction of poured concrete and crushed coquina shell.
+It is built 1/10th the scale of a section of the famous Alhambra Palace in Granada, Spain.
 This building set a precedence for St. Augustine and began the Moorish Spanish Revival style of architecture that is seen throughout the city today as well as the concrete and coquina construction that was used throughout the city.
 In 1904 the building was leased out and became the Zorayda Club.
 Dining, dancing, and gambling took place in the sophisticated Club, which was by invitation only.
 On display today for the first time ever is the custom made bone china made exclusively for the Zorayda Club.

 Recent restoration of the Villa Zorayda Museum